Barber Motorsports Park: Barber Proving Ground

-Vehicle Off-Road Courses
+Vehicle off-road courses

 Vintage Motocross: Barber Motorsports Park has a 0.7 mi vintage motocross course.
 The inaugural event on the motocross took place during the 11th Annual Barber Vintage Festival with AHRMA presenting vintage motorcycle racing.
 Other uses of the motocross include product introductions by off-road vehicle manufacturers.

 Vehicle Off-Road Course: The vehicle off-road course consists of approximately seven miles of trails confined to a 50 acre site adjoining the Barber Proving Ground.
 It can be configured into different layouts and is also multi-directional.
 The trails have varying terrain and provide moderate-to-extreme elevation conditions.
 Natural features such as water, rock, and bridge crossings have been incorporated into the trail system.